Outlander S3 Epi3 – All Debts Paid

 ~ Tobias Menzies, Collider

-Claire is channeling that Jackie-O style and we love it!
+Claire is channeling that Jackie-O vibe and we love it!

 We are playing in two completely different worlds, and it makes for a very schizophrenic process for our department as we bounce back and forth between the two.
 And there are a lot of stunts and a lot of action, and a lot of going in water and people getting out of water, and getting shot and getting killed and so it’s a different kind of challenge.